SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 extension MyStruct: BitwiseCopyable { }
 ```

-The code above defines a new structure
+The code above defines a new structure.
 Because `Copyable` has only semantic requirements,
 there isn't any code in the structure declaration to adopt the protocol.
-Likewise, because `BitwiseCopyable` has only semantic requirements,
+Similarly, because `BitwiseCopyable` has only semantic requirements,
 the extension that adopts that protocol has an empty body.

 You usually don't need to write conformance to these protocols ---